honey-grapes/shiba-inu-generative-art/README.md

 What do you want to name your collage?
 Please enter alphabets with no spaces or symbols:
 ```
 The program will display `Generation complete!` after the collage is saved in the same folder as the local git repo clone.
-After the collage is generated and saved, the program will ask whether the user want to generate another collage.
+After the collage is generated and saved, the program will ask whether the user wants to generate another collage.

 ### Examples
 ![shibe](https://user-images.githubusercontent.com/66938562/149647277-f9ab8489-d4d0-4d91-b39f-191a4063b06b.png)